Mechanical Project Engineer

 The candidate brochure can be viewed at: Uni of Liverpool – Mechanical Project Engineer

 To learn more please contact our retained search advisor David Craven ( / 07932 717 438) at MRG.
-Applications should consist of a CV and cover letter and can be sent to .
+Applications should consist of a CV and cover letter and should be submitted via our website here.

 The University is committed to providing an environment which recognises and values people’s differences, capitalises on the strengths that those differences bring to the institution and supports all staff and students in maximising their potential to succeed.
 We are committed to equality of opportunity, to being fair and inclusive, and to being a place where all belong.